-People powered movements are transforming the world—and our work.
+People-powered movements are transforming the world—and our work.
 Today, nearly everyone has tools for change in the palm of their hand, which is reshaping how organisations like Greenpeace think and operate.

-The Mobilisation Cookbook is a guide to answer (almost) everything you wanted to know about “people powered” campaigns but were afraid to ask.
+The Mobilisation Cookbook is a guide to answer (almost) everything you wanted to know about “people-powered” campaigns but were afraid to ask.

 The Cookbook was initially developed for Greenpeace staff, volunteers, and allies in 2016 (while the MobLab was still based at Greenpeace; see “Our Roots“), but we’ve made it publicly available because we know elements of this guide can help anyone to cook up effective people powered campaigns.